ironcore-dev/ironcore/docs/proposals/11-volumesnapshots.md

 - Creating a `VolumeSnapshot` from a `Volume`.
 - Deleting a `VolumeSnapshot` and its associated `VolumeSnapshotContent`.
 - Restoring a `Volume` from a `VolumeSnapshot`.
+- List all `VolumeSnapshotContent` resources managed by the volume provider.
+- Delete a `VolumeSnapshotContent` resource.

 ```protobuf
 service VolumeRuntime {